Radial Partitioning with Spectral Penalty Parameter Selection in Distributed Optimization for Power Systems: Conclusion

 \section{Conclusion}

 In this work, we proposed an approach in partitioning to reduce the number of sub-problems and enforce desirable structures to them.
-The numerical results show that our DiCA algorithm applied on top of our proposed radial partitioning returns more accurate solutions in fewer iterations than component-based algorithms.
-The algorithm's parameter is crucial in the convergence and speed of the DiCA, and having just one parameter lets us tune it easier than multi-parameter approaches.
-An interesting next step is studying different adaptive or ML-based parameter selection methods.
+The numerical results show that our DiCA algorithm applied on top of our proposed radial partitioning and with spectral parameter selection returns more accurate solutions in fewer iterations than the adaptive component-based algorithms.
+The spectral parameter selection alleviate the need complicated parameter tuning.

 Many open questions arise in the context of radial and, in general, intelligent partitioning.
 We observed that, on average, the sub-problems take less than half of the number of iterations of the main problem using a generic interior-point solver.
 This fact is evidence that radial partitioning simplifies the structure of the sub-problems.
 The next step is to prove the existence of exact convex relaxations for the sub-problems, using the current results on convex relaxations for radial networks, such as \cite{gan2014exact,wei2017optimal,farivar2013branch}.
 Another future work is designing radial partitionings other than our proposed greedy algorithm that consider the power network structure more efficiently.
+Another issue shown by our numerical results is the number of partitions created by the radial partitioning is increasing by the size of the problem, which brings back the slow convergence for very large problems.
+An interesting open question is finding an intelligent partitioning that returns very small number of partitions even for large problem instances.
+For parameter selection, an interesting next step is studying different adaptive or ML-based parameter selection methods.